How to Transfer Velocity Points to Singapore Airlines KrisFlyer

 In 2014, the two airlines made it possible to transfer points between their respective frequent flyer programs.
 The conversion rate between the two programs was initially 1.35:1.

 On 1 January 2019, the transfer rate in both directions was changed to the current ratio of 1.55:1.
+The arrangement was suspended in April 2020 due to the COVID-19 pandemic, then reinstated in July 2022.

 How to transfer Velocity Points to KrisFlyer

-After logging into your account on the Velocity Frequent Flyer website, go to the “Link and Transfer” section and select “Airline Points Transfer” from the drop-down menu.
+After logging into your account on the Velocity Frequent Flyer website, go to the “Link & Transfer” section and select “Airline Points Transfer” from the drop-down menu.
 (Click here to go directly to the page you need.)

 Once your accounts are linked, click “Transfer Now”.
 You’ll then be presented with a slider where you can choose how many Velocity points you wish to convert to KrisFlyer miles.
 You must transfer at least 5,000 points at a time.